 Laughter changes the body chemistry, decreasing stress hormones so kids are more cooperative and sleep better.
 It also increases bonding hormones, so when you laugh with your child, you strengthen your relationship.

 4. Say Yes more often.

-5. Spend "special time" every day with each child.
+5. Spend one on one "special time" every day with each child.

 6. Use your pause button to yell less.

 How will they learn to regulate their emotions if we don't regulate ours?
 You're the role model.
-Your pause button:
+Here's how you push your pause button: